Gdees124/Gdees124/README.md

 👋 Hi, I’m Grace!
-I'm a cybersecuriy professional and soon to be blockchain security engineer.
+I'm a cybersecurity professional and soon to be blockchain security engineer.
 Web3 is the future of technology, business, and the world and I am dead set on being a part of it.
 Join me as I start down the path of learning to code for the blockchain!